ing-bank/baker/docs/documentation/recipe-visualization.md

 ```
 ## Visualize

-Once you have a `.dot` representation there are various methods to visualize this.
+Once you have a `.dot` representation there are a few methods to visualize this.

 ### Online